andrewmatlock/Indux/docs/docs/elements/accordions.md

 </details>
 ```

 Accordions use the native HTML `<details>` element with custom styling.
-The summary acts as the clickable header, and content below is shown/hidden when toggled.
+The `<summary>` acts as the clickable header, and any elements below it are shown/hidden when toggled.

 ---